 A lot of time spent doing the little daunting (but important) tasks that could take away valuable time that would otherwise be spent working and making money.
 While I say “daunting,” for some people doing the little things may be a nice break from always focusing on the big picture.
 As a solopreneur, you may like taking the time to reconcile your credit card report, answering phone calls, responding to emails, or keeping up with your website and social media accounts.

+Managing clients, multiple tasks and marketing as a solopreneur is challenging.
 Having a knowledge of all aspects of your business keeps you up-to-date and in touch with what’s going in all realms of your company.
 In return, you won’t get caught off guard by something, or blindsided, because you put the responsibility on someone else to manage.
 By being in total control, you can’t get hurt or disappointed in that a task wasn’t followed through due to someone’s ineptness.
 You only have yourself to depend on, and in that regard, it can be a great benefit to always staying in the loop of things.

 This can be more bothersome to solopreneurs whose country’s policies dictate something as important as healthcare.
 Many first world countries do provide national healthcare to their people, which makes it easier for some business leaders to pursue an entrepreneurial dream solo.
 However, the United States is not one of those countries.
 For many Americans, benefits are a huge factor in leaving or staying at a job.
 These sorts of enticements make it hard to leave a secure job to pursue something that may not work out or leave us (and our family) without our health insurance.